 This course will accept visiting students and scheduling can be flexible.
 Permission of Program Director and Course Director needed for visiting students.
 Availability is based on resident schedule for certain blocks.
+Please contact the Pediatric Clerkship Coordinator for more information.
 The student has the opportunity to see many patients with both pathologic and innocent heart murmurs.
 The student will have access to reference textbooks to borrow during the rotation.
 45-day add/drop policy will be strictly enforced.